maxencemayrand/liepy/README.md

 ## Example

-For example, the following snippet prints the LaTeX code for the Hasse diagram of the poset of root subsystems of the symplectic Lie algebra $\mathfrak{sp}(8, \mathbb{C})$.
+For example, the following snippet prints the LaTeX code for the Hasse diagram of the poset of root subsystems of the symplectic Lie algebra sp(8, C) (i.e. type C4)
 ```python
 # Create a Dynkin diagram object for sl(8, C)
 dyn = C(4)